Manisha-fstack/project-wanderlust/setup-me.md

-# Project Wanderlust - Setup Guide & Walkthrough
+# Project Saadhan - Setup Guide & Walkthrough

 ## 📋 Project Overview

-**Wanderlust** is a full-stack web application similar to Airbnb, built with Node.js and Express.
+**Saadhan** is a full-stack E Commerce web application, built with Node.js and Express.
 It's a platform where users can browse, create, edit, and manage property listings with features like:

 - User authentication (login/signup)
 - CRUD operations for property listings